Mark Twain once said that,

 “Secret” inspires a sense of wonder.
 It causes people to be curious and it triggers a desire for knowledge and increases audience engagement.

-build a loyal audience faster, you will see an increase in your twitter engagement and social media engagement.
-In fact it will improve your content strategy overall.
+If you can deliver more valuable content in your blog posts, you’ll build a loyal audience faster, you will see an increase in your Twitter engagement and social media engagement.
+In fact, it will improve your content strategy overall.

 Thousands of people have watched this video.
 Why?
 Because it shows the proven ways to make more money.